Following my conversation with Elder Ricardo Welch, the senior pastor of Prayer Tower

 “Remember 14th Street at 4th Avenue was a hill.
 We were at the bottom of the hill, so they brought the interstate in and that kind of cut off the neighborhood.”
 He shares.

-Having his father on the city council during the time the decision was made likely played a part in how the decision was received by Welch.
+Having his father on the city council when the decision was made likely played a part in how Welch received the decision.
 He was in high school at the time and had a front-row seat to the community conversations on the issue.

 On the condition of the community, he was not blind to the reality of the situation.